15 Best Places to Live in Texas in 2024

 • Bike Score: 46

-The charming city of Denton is located within the Dallas-Fort Worth metro and is one of the best places to move to in Texas, providing a fun blend of college students, young professionals, and families.
+The charming city of Denton is located within the Dallas-Fort Worth metro and is one of the best places to move to in Texas for the younger generation.
+Home to the University of North Texas, Denton is a fun blend of college students, young professionals, and families looking for a lively community.
 Downtown Denton Square, commonly referred to as "The Square," is the place for shopping, eating, and nightlife.

 Courthouse in Denton, Texas